UnicycleLabs/apilib/README.md

         return GetStudentsResponse(students=api_students)
 ```

-That's a complete service implementation and you instantiate a `StudentServiceImpl` in code
+That's a complete service implementation and you can instantiate a `StudentServiceImpl` in code
 and call the `get()` method with a valid request object.
 In practice though, you will want
 to register the service as an HTTP endpoint so it can be called remotely.
 The details of
 that will depend on your HTTP server framework, but in general it should be easy to hook